Noor1-Hussain/Network-Security-Fundamentals-Fortigate/README.md

-# Network Security Fundamentals and FortiGate Integration
+# Network Security and FortiGate Integration

 ## 📌 Project Overview
 This project focuses on understanding core network security concepts and applying them through hands-on configuration of a FortiGate firewall.
 The goal is to bridge theoretical knowledge with practical firewall implementation.